I've played with a few bands down the years...

 Going solo - 2011...

 Since 2011 I've taken a step back from music, but still find time to dabble now and again.
 I play guitar and sing with my band Good Mixer (also know as "dad band") doing a bunch of cool indie stuff from the 80's and 90's, on a strictly for-fun basis.
-I also contribute to my pal Neil's "Son of the Chief" project, who will hopefully have our debut album coming out later this year.
+I also contribute to my pal Neil's "Son of the Chief" project, whose first album was released in Spring 2018.

 You can also check out my occasional noodlings over at Soundcloud, although my recent work rate suggests that you shouldn't hold your breath waiting for my solo album to see the light of day...